 We already have a safety plan.

 Good, but you still need a waste management plan.
 We are not trying to overburden you with paperwork, and the waste management plan does not need to be long or complicated.
 (The length and complexity will depend on your operations and what kind and quantity of waste you produce.)
-A safety plan fits in with the waste management plan but they are not the same.
+A safety plan complements the waste management plan but they are not the same.

 What law says we need a plan?